What Being Twenty Looks Like At Sixty

 When I reached my forties, my battle with the bulge was in full force.
 I would gain weight, then lose it, in an endless cycle.
 Each skirmish added a few more indelible cellulite scars, but I was determined to fight until the end.
 I remember my sister making a comment once when I was complaining about some bit of anatomy or another, that I should enjoy how I look now because this is the best that I will ever look from this point on.
 Never a truer word was ever uttered.

 I did not know it then, but by the end of my forties, menopause would become an unwelcome visitor that would take residence in my life for the next few years, bringing with it a myriad of inconveniences and much-unexpected baggage.
 No one had told me about what would happen to my body or my mind during this time.
 Although it was a shock to the system, I only discussed it with my doctor.
 There seemed to be a secret shame about admitting to menopause somehow.
 Not only was I losing my youth and looks, but also my ability to bear life.
 That really messed with my mind.

 There is a happy ending to my story!
 After all the troubles and tribulations, coming out on the other side of menopause, accepting the less than taut skin, the laughter lines and wobbly bits, brought with it a kind of peace.
 I am more able to laugh at myself and to find humor in the problems associated with getting older.
 For all its beauty and energy, youth can be foolish and reckless.
 I have now arrived at a place in my life where I feel wiser, calmer, and happier in the skin I am in.

-If you like what we do please subscribe to our blog or join our Circle of Friends to be the first to use our Hot Flash app coming out soon!
+If you like what we do please subscribe to our blog or join our Circle of Friends to be the first to use our Hot Flash app!